marclennartz/Hochwasser_Seminar/README.md

 This repository contains the materials prepared for the flood risk seminar given every summer semester in Potsdam University.

 ## Contents
-- **FloodRisk/** a web-based interactive application developed by R and Shiny package, The link to web-based application here: https://guanxiaoxiang-gfz.shinyapps.io/FloodRisk/
+- Web-based interactive application developed by R and Shiny package, The link to web-based application here: https://guanxiaoxiang-gfz.shinyapps.io/FloodRisk/
 - Folien_Übung.pptx presentation slides from previous lecturers
 - Übung.R: the script for R basics